 With advances in technology, real estate agents are able to do in one hour today, what would have taken ten times that years ago.
-This has led to the advent of “FlatListed.com” or “Discount MLS Listing Brokers” and real estate companies throughout the US that offer the similar services as traditional brokerages, with the resulting reduction in costs being passed on to you, the home owner.
+This has led to the advent of “FlatListed.com” or “Discount MLS Listing Brokers” and real estate companies throughout the US that offer the similar services as traditional brokerages, with the resulting reduction in costs being passed on to you, the homeowner.
 Home sellers everywhere are retaining higher equity in their homes by refusing to pay high real estate commissions.
 We provide professional flat-fee MLS listing services and promise to save you thousands of dollars on the sale of your home.

 Why should I use a Flat Fee Listing program like yours rather than just selling by owner?

 Our service provides far greater exposure than traditional for sale by owner (FSBO) marketing and advertising efforts.
-Relying on the traditional marketing and advertising associated with a FSBO is limiting, at best.
+Relying on the traditional marketing and advertising associated with an FSBO is limiting, at best.
 Also, it can be an expensive proposition.
 Ultimately you may find that most qualified buyers want or need the assistance of real estate brokers and agents.
 Thus, your property will be exposed to more qualified buyers through the MLS network accessed by Realtors.

 Also, agents and brokers will feel more comfortable dealing with you knowing that their commissions are protected.
 Qualified buyers are those who have both a real motivation to buy and the financial ability to buy.
 The truly professional real estate agent will ensure that their buyers are pre-approved for financing before showing them homes in their area.
 Also, having a real estate professional accompany a potential buyer to your home may add a measure of safety for your family.
 You will not have to be alone with a stranger in your house who simply states that they are a buyer.